impostorsguides/impostorsguides.github.io/rbenv/1-o-content.md

 fi
 ```

-If we’ve reached this block of code, that means the `if` check in the previous block (i.e.`if [ "$RBENV_VERSION" = "system" ]; then`) was false.
+If we've reached this block of code, that means the `if` check in the previous block (i.e.`if [ "$RBENV_VERSION" = "system" ]; then`) was false.
 We know this because all the conditional branches inside that last check contain calls to `exit`.

-Here we attempt to store a value in the `RBENV_PREFIX_PATH` variable, which should correspond to a valid directory on the user’s machine.
+Here we attempt to store a value in the `RBENV_PREFIX_PATH` variable, which should correspond to a valid directory on the user's machine.
 If that variable does *not* correspond to a valid directory, we echo an error message explaining that the Ruby version that the user attempted to get a prefix for was not found on their machine, and we exit with a non-success return code.

 Last line of code: